Avstln/Shallot/README.md

 ## Contributing

-We welcome contributions to Sliver!
+Contributions to Sliver are welcome!
 If you have improvements, bug fixes, or additional tools to suggest, feel free to submit a pull request.

 ## Disclaimer